NOAA-ORR-ERD/PyGnome/Installing.rst

 within conda, but it's best to use use conda for as much as you can.

-As a rule, if you need a new package, you should try to conda install it, and then, if there is not conda package available, you can pip install it.
+As a rule, if you need a new package, you should try to conda install it, and then, if there is no conda package available, you can pip install it.

 We have made sure that every package you need for PyGNOME is available for conda.